prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Size is the expected size of the alertmanager cluster.
+<p>replicas is the expected size of the alertmanager cluster.
 The controller will
 eventually make the size of the running cluster equal to the expected size.</p>
 </td>